 These apps are designed specifically for one single platform and can make full use of all of the device's native functions, such as the camera, GPS, contact list, notifications, and so on.
 Native apps are built for one specific platform, and therefore provide better performance than any other type of app.
 This also means that, when developing a native app for both Android and iOS, you need two separate applications.
 This heavily impacts the price and time of development.

-As a newcomer in the world of app development and digitization, it can be difficult to find out which type of application is best for your business.
+As a newcomer in the world of app development and digitization, it can be difficult to find out the difference between mobile web and mobile app and which type of application is best for your business.
 Building a high-quality native app from the ground up will almost certainly yield the best performance, but it will take more time, effort, and, most importantly, money.
 It could be risky to have your business’ potential solution built into a native app right away, especially if you're not sure if it’s the best option.
 In this case, it’s usually best to get help from an expert, who knows what types of technology are most compatible with your business objectives and end-users.

 In this case, it is essential for you to know your business and customers from the inside out.
 In order to get there, you should ask yourself the following questions: